EricCousineau-TRI/repro/matlab/mex_py_handle/README.md

 # TODO

 * Check `pybind11` virtual inheritance running under MATLAB
     * See if MATLAB gets angry about releasing GIL for virtual calls.
+        * Presently, seems to be failing.
+        * TODO: Do an `py::eval` from `pybind11`, to see if it can call MATLAB without problem.
 * Try passing in a generic MATLAB object to Python.
     * Consider sticking to Python-inherited MATLAB objects only?
     * Pass other classes as opaque references?